BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Owner.md

 ### 2. Main perfromance objectives and spatial and temporal limits for the set of alternatives to meet the requirement.
  * This is critical *value defining* content and should be captured in the [Project Scope Descrition (Appendix A)](https://github.com/BEICOOP/Execution-Agreements/blob/master/IPD%20Appendix%20A.md) of an integrating execution agreement.
  * Effective owners have the characteristic of **commitment** to [Integrated Project Delivery](https://en.wikipedia.org/wiki/Integrated_project_delivery) as a means to find problems meeting requirements ealry and often, when implementing solutions has lesser cost and risk than later in project execution.
-### 3. Timeframe alloted for planning and project development effort.
+### 3. Timeframe alloted for the PPD effort.
+ * Depending on the complexity of the requirement and resources avaialblt to the owner the timeframe might range anywhere from a year to a one-day hackathon.
+ * The key characteristic of **engagement** demonstrated by effective owners manifests itslef as continuous involvement with designers and constructors during the timeframe allotted PPD effort.
-### 4. Budget alloted (by hours and rate) broken out for architect consulting, construction management, and engineering consulting support.
+### 4. Budget alloted (by hours and rate) broken out for designer and constructor consulting support.
+ * The owner should allot a budget sufficient to cover the costs of the PPD effort that includes the following activities:
+   * step
 ### 5. [Open-source](https://en.wikipedia.org/wiki/Open-source_architecture) standards and [licenses](https://creativecommons.org/licenses/) for content such as:
   * Analysis of alternatives to meet the requirement with reccomended alternative.
   * Signature-ready project execution agreements for Integrated Project Delivery (IPD).